civilKaos82/hospital-interface-challenge/README.md

 # Hospital Interface

-##Learning Competencies

-* Create well-defined classes with a single responsibility
-* Implement clean and flexible interfaces between objects
-* Use effective naming conventions

-##Summary

- You'll be building an interface for a hospital.
-The main components are: the actual hospital, employees (janitors, receptionists, and doctors), and patients.
+## Summary
+We're going to build an interface for interacting with hospital data—simplified, fake hospital data ... no [HIPAA violations][wikipedia hipaa privacy].
+This is a fairly open-ended challenge.
+The expectations are fairly loose, so we'll be making most of the decisions about how to design and build our program.
+We'll talk things out as a pair, go to the whiteboard, maybe argue about naming, and of course, have fun!
+The world is our oyster, as it were.

 The goal of this challenge is to explore the utility of object-oriented design.
-You will be building multiple classes and will have to define their interfaces.

-This is a fairly open-ended challenge.
-The expectations are loose, so you will be making most of the decisions about how to design and build your program.
-Talk it out with your pair.
-Go to the whiteboard.
-Argue about names.
-Have fun!
+We'll should end up building multiple classes.
+Our classes should be well-defined with a single responsibility.
+The classes should have clean, flexible interfaces that allow for objects to effectively send messages to each other.
+And, as always, we should use effective naming conventions.

 ##Releases